20 Dec Scar Management after Plastic Surgery

 - Sleep on your back and avoid side-lying positions that may put pressure on your scars

-- Keep your head elevated, even during sleep, for the first 2 weeks to minimise swelling and tension on your scars
+- Keep your head elevated, even during sleep, for the first 2 weeks to reduce swelling and tension on your scars

 - Avoid bending forward or lifting heavy objects for 4 weeks

-- Be very gentle when cleansing your face and applying skincare products around your incisions
+- Use a light touch when cleansing your face and applying skincare products around your incisions

 FAQs about Scar Management after Plastic Surgery